batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 The wizard is composed of steps, each of which contains one or more related choices along with information to help choose and simple navigation to go back to a previous step or cancel.
 See [here](https://vuetifyjs.com/en/components/steppers/) for an example "stepper" UI component.
-Steps are nodes in a graph which is hand optimized to reach termination quickly.
+Steps are nodes in a graph which is optimized to reach termination quickly.
 Termination results in the following user experience:

 1. A zip file download is started.